j256/simplemetrics/README.txt

 	// create our metrics manager which controls everything MetricsManager metricsManager = new MetricsManager();

-	// create and register a persister, you will probably want to write your own for your own logging system LoggingMetricsPersister persister = new LoggingMetricsPersister();
+	// create and register a persister, you will probably want to write your own for your own logging LoggingMetricsPersister persister = new LoggingMetricsPersister();
 	metricsManager.setMetricValuesPersisters(new MetricValuesPersister[] { persister });

-	// create and register one (or many metrics) ControlledMetricAccum hitCounter = new ControlledMetricAccum("example", null, "hits", "number of hits to the cache", null);
+	// create and register one (or many metrics) ControlledMetricAccum hitCounter =
+		new ControlledMetricAccum("example", null, "hits", "number of hits to the cache", null);
 	metricsManager.registerMetric(hitCounter);

 	// optionally start a persister thread to persist the metrics every minute (60000 millis)